-Racialized children, young people and families are a large and growing population in Ontario.\ One in five people are immigrants to Canada, and one in three people in Ontario report a mother tongue other than English or French.
+Communities affected by systemic inequities are a large and growing population in Ontario.
+One in five people are immigrants to Canada,14 and more than one in four households in Ontario are multilingual.15

-Agencies in our sector have implemented several strategies to meet the unique cultural needs of racialized children and young people, but culturally responsive services are not yet widespread.
+Agencies in our sector have implemented several strategies to meet the unique cultural needs of Ontario's diverse communities, but culturally responsive services are not yet widespread.
 In a recent scan of organizational practices to advance racial equity, most agencies indicated they provide translation services (79% or 76/102 agencies), but only 57% reported providing culturally responsive services.
 Additionally, agencies providing select culturally responsive services must sometimes refer their clients to other agencies; in fact, a recent study shows close to 70% of agencies referred their clients to other organizations for culturally responsive programs.
-In fact, a recent study shows close to 10% of agencies referred their clients to other organizations for culturally responsive programs.
+In a recent study shows close to 10% of agencies referred their clients to other organizations for culturally responsive programs.